Bachelor of Physics

 *Conditions apply

-Below is a non-exhaustive list of available job sectors and career options after a Bachelor degree in Physics, depending on graduates’ interests, experience and further studies.
+Below is a non-exhaustive list of available job sectors and career options after a Bachelor degree in Physics, depending on graduates’ interests, experience and further studies pursued.

 Industry, Construction, Buildings and Structures